 - within the southern area of Norway

-are shown here.
+are shown below.

 What Were The Highlights of The Trip

-- stop overs in Cologne, Hamburg and Copenhagen while on my way to Scandinavia
+Stopping over in Cologne, Hamburg and Copenhagen while on my way to Scandinavia

-- visiting Stockholm, capital of Sweden
+Visiting Stockholm, capital of Sweden

 - taking an overnight sleeper train from Stockholm to Narvik, at the edge of the Arctic Circle